Chorus-bdd/Chorus-Docker/README.md

 # Chorus-Docker
-Builds a Docker image for running the Chorus interpreter
+Builds a Docker image which can be used to run the Chorus interpreter